learn-academy-2021-echo/week-2-assessment-Chava888/interview-questions.md

 Is a javascript library for front-end that creates class and function components by using jsx(javascript xml).
 React combines html, javascript, and css to create components.
 The components generated in react are independent and generic.
 In react we can write html within javascript and render components to build websites, applications, etc.

 3. React state:
 React state is an object within a React component that contains properties that may change, therefore, are not immutable.
 React tracks the object state properties and any changes to them.
-For class components, changes to states properties can be done by using setState(), which merges the changes to the properties.
+For class components, changes to state properties can be done by using setState(), which merges the changes to the properties.

 For hooks that are used in functional components, state can be any type of datatype that stores a single value.
 The state value in a hook can be changed by using useState() and a setState variable.
 In hooks, the state value is replaced and not merged, which is a contrast to a class component.